Study in the UK | Scholarships and funding for your UK uni journey

 Private funding sources: financial help from your family or personal savings could help you fund your degree.
 You might also be able to take out an interest-free student loan or personal loan in your country.

-Remember – as part of your Student visa application, you must show you have enough money to support yourself during your UK studies, so it’s important you know how you will fund your degree.
+Remember – as part of your Student visa application, you must show you have enough money to support yourself during your UK studies, so it’s important you know how you'll fund your degree.

 At Newcastle, we offer a wide range of paid work opportunities on campus through our Jobs on Campus scheme, as well as paid internships, student ambassador roles, opportunities within our Careers Service and more.
 There’s also support for finding part-time work in the city.